Cardboard Boat Regatta

 Wood, steel and fiberglass all are great boat-building materials.
 Cardboard?
 Not so much.
 Don’t tell the folks in New Richmond that, though.
 For more than two decades, the village, which is located about 20 minutes southeast of Cincinnati, has hosted an annual boat race featuring vessels crafted only from corrugated cardboard, duct tape and paint.

-Around 5,000 people turn out each summer to witness the Cardboard Boat Regatta, which this year is set for Aug.
-15. On average, more than 70 participants build boats they paddle down a 200-yard course on the Ohio River.
+Around 5,000 people turn out each summer to witness the Cardboard Boat Regatta, which typically takes place the third weekend in August.
+On average, more than 70 participants build boats they paddle down a 200-yard course on the Ohio River.
 The race awards 27 wooden paddle trophies for a variety of achievements, ranging from fastest racer to most creative boat.
 Ray Perszyk has been involved with the race since its second year.